Matthew Lickona 11:49 p.m., Dec. 10

 Inception: San Diego, 1984

-Influences: Los Lobos, The Blasters, Rosie Flores, Mojo Nixon, the Beat farmers, the Paladins
+Influences: Los Lobos, the Blasters, Rosie Flores, Mojo Nixon, the Beat Farmers, the Paladins, Stray Cats, Fabulous Thunderbirds

-By the early ‘90s with two full length albums under their belt they began to tour overseas playing to Americana hungry audiences in Belgium, Denmark, Finland, France, Germany, Ireland, Netherlands, Norway, Poland, Switzerland, Canada, and Mexico, thus expanding their fan base.
+With two full length albums under their belt, they began to tour overseas playing to Americana hungry audiences in Belgium, Denmark, Finland, France, Germany, Ireland, Netherlands, Norway, Poland, Switzerland, Canada, and Mexico, thus expanding their fan base.
 The Pigs were playing over 250 shows a year at this point.
 They were a nonstop touring band taking an occasional break to record.
 Their numerous albums boast a list of “honorary Pigs” such as Joe Walsh, Michael Doucet, Dave Alvin, Evan Johns, Country Dick Montana, Mojo Nixon, Buddy Blue, Chris Gaffney, Wade Preston, John “Juke” Logan, and Kandye Kane.

 In 1998 founder, singer/songwriter, bassist and front man, Billy Bacon (W. Seth Russell) was diagnosed with rheumatoid arthritis, but this did not affect his ability to continue the rigorous touring schedule at first.
 By 2006, the condition had finally begun to worsen to the point that touring was no longer an option.
 The band was now only playing occasionally.
 Today, after several different treatments Billy is showing improvement in his condition.
 The band still plays from time to time in clubs and at festivals.
 There is no permanent lineup.